ngirot/BruteForce/README.md

 In 0.012920 s
 ```

+### How to use a specific char set
 If you want to use a specific set of chars, write it on a simple txt file and use the --alphabet option
-Example with a file alpha.data containing
+Example with a file alpha.data containing:
 ```
 abcdefghijklmnopqrstuvwxyz
 ```